harrystech/dynosaur-rails/README.md

 [Dynosaur Docs](http://github.com/harrystech/dynosaur) for explanation of the different parameters.

+After configuring the main Dynosaur parameters, you must restart the app before configuring plugins.

 Add a plugin (e.g. Google Analytics and set all the params required).

 Restart the rails app and you should see that your autoscaler is running.
 It